gramineproject/graphene/CONTRIBUTING.rst

 #.
 Have a quorum of approving reviews from maintainers and/or waited an
    appropriate amount of time.
 This can be:

-   - 3 approving reviews
+   - 3 approving maintainers
-   - 2 approving reviews and 5 days since the PR was created
+   - 2 approving maintainers and 5 days since the PR was created

-   - 1 approving review and 10 days since the PR was created, if the author is a |nbsp| maintainer
+   If the author is a |nbsp| maintainer the limits are lowered by 1.

 Additional reviews from anyone are welcome.